LBHackney-IT/API-Playbook/docs/lambda_best_practices.md

  There are a few things to consider when setting up your serverless configuration:

--Ensure that your lambda function is suitably named so it can be easily identified when added to the HackIt API ecosystem.
+- Ensure that your lambda function is suitably named so it can be easily identified when added to the HackIt API ecosystem.
--Ensure that your API Gateway is set up to use the relevant authorizers and relevant measurement and rate limiting is set.
+- Ensure that your API Gateway is set up to use the relevant authorizers and relevant measurement and rate limiting is set.
--Ensure that logging is implemented for your functions -Ensure that Serverless is able to find any required secrets stored in Systems Manager.
+- Ensure that logging is implemented for your functions
+- Ensure that Serverless is able to find any required secrets stored in Systems Manager.
--A good example of a Serverless configuration file can be found in our BaseAPI here:
+- A good example of a Serverless configuration file can be found in our BaseAPI here:

 https://github.com/LBHackney-IT/lbh-base-api/blob/master/BaseApi/serverless.yml